 Failure to plan is planning to fail.
-The plan you create for a training program must start with the end in mind – what are the goals?
+The plan you create for a training program must start with the end in mind – what are the objectives and goals?
 What are the expected results?

 For many organizations, we find that developing goals and metrics for training can be very challenging.
-Here are 10 steps to building goals and metrics for your training program:
+Here are 10 steps to help identify training objectives, create goals and track metrics for your program:

 First, you’ll need to understand why the program, partnership, or resources were purchased to begin with.
 This is especially important if you weren’t involved in the buying process or are new to the organization or program.